zhouby-zjl/drtp/README.md

-# drtp
-A Disruption Resilient Transport Protocol (DRTP) for Synchrophasors Measurement in Transmission Grids
+# A Disruption Resilient Transport Protocol (DRTP) for Synchrophasors Measurement in Transmission Grids

  *********************************************************************************
 This work is licensed under CC BY-NC-SA 4.0